eneemann/spillman/README.md

       - To see if the street names match between the road and address point
       - To see if the house number fits within the roads address range
    - Categories each address point into one of the following groups in the `Notes` field:
-      - 'good address point' - new and matches to a street segment
+      - **'good address point'** - new and matches to a street segment
-      - 'name duplicate' - the full address already exists
+      - **'name duplicate'** - the full address already exists
-      - 'likely unit or spatial duplicate' - w/i 5m of exisiting addpt
+      - **'likely unit or spatial duplicate'** - w/i 5m of exisiting addpt
-      - 'near street found, but address range mismatch' - the street name matches a road segment, but the address range doesn't
+      - **'near street found, but address range mismatch'** - the street name matches a road segment, but the address range doesn't
-      - 'no near st: possible typo predir or sufdir error' - nearly-matching street with an edit distance of 1 or 2 was found
+      - **'no near st: possible typo predir or sufdir error'** - nearly-matching street with an edit distance of 1 or 2 was found
-      - 'no near st: likely predir or sufdir error' - nearly-matching street with an edit distance of 1 or 2 was found and the house number correctly falls within the nearby segments address range
+      - **'no near st: likely predir or sufdir error'** - nearly-matching street with an edit distance of 1 or 2 was found and the house number correctly falls within the nearby segments address range
-      - 'near street not found' - a matching street wasn't found w/i 800m
+      - **'near street not found'** - a matching street wasn't found w/i 800m
-      - 'not name duplicate' - catchall if the full address doesn't already exist, but the point didn't fall into another category
+      - **'not name duplicate'** - catchall if the full address doesn't already exist, but the point didn't fall into another category
+   - Outputs a feature class named `zzz_AddPts_new_working_{yyyymmdd}_final` in the staging geodatabase that contains the results
+   - Review the output, clean up the points that can be fixed, flag the address points you want to add (use the Notes_near field), and then append them into your Spillman address points layer
 - `{psap_name}_addpts_calculations.py`
    - Script that calculates specific fields in the Spillman address points layer and converts blanks to NULLs (ex: STREET, Label, JoinID, etc.)
 - `Spillman_classic_{psap_name}_prep.py`
    - Script to prep data for Spillman Classic.
 Creates new working copies of geodatabases, calculates `STREET` and alias fields on streets layer, cleans up data.
 Creates AddressPoints_CAD layer by removing unit addresses (if necessary).
 Copies TBZONES table to WGS84 geodatabse, projects data layers to WGS84, appends streets in buffer to `Streets_All` (if necessary).
 Sets attributes to NULL that will populated from polygon data using the Spillman Toolbar.
+   1. Run the script first to prep the data
+   2. Use the Spillman ArcMap tools to populate fields from polygon layers
+   3. Comment out the main function calls, uncomment the rows to export the shapefiles that you updated, then run the script again to export the shapefiles
+- `{psap_name}_jitter_CommonNames.py`
+   - A simple script to add some random variability (jitter) to the shape field for point layers.
+It moves points about 1-1.5m so that they aren't stacked on top of each other.
+In Spillman Geovalidation, this can be important if several common places with different names are stack on top of each other.
+By slightly adjusting the location, each common place can properly be located in the Spillman console.
+-